Awards of the Archaeology Division

 To assist members of the AD in the preservation and dissemination of their data, images, and documents, the Archaeology Division of the AAA has established a grant program to support the archiving of digital archaeological data and documents in tDAR (the Digital Archaeological Record), an international digital repository.
 Reports and data shared through tDAR are made accessible on the web and their long-term preservation is ensured.

 $2000.00 is available annually for archiving data, images, and documents from archaeological research projects.
 Applicants may submit proposals requesting $200.00-$1000.00 as justified by the materials being proposed for digital archiving.
-As useful guidance, $200.00 will purchase 60 MB of storage space, while $1000.00 will purchase 330 MB of storage space.
+As useful guidance, $200.00 will purchase storage for up to 20 files that are up to 200 MB in size, while $1000.00 will purchase up to 2000 MB of storage for up to 200 files.
 Please click here to link to tDAR above for more information and to assist in the preparation of proposals.

 - Your contact information

 - A 2-page, single-spaced explanation of the files to be uploaded and a description of their importance for the discipline

 Digital files contributed to tDAR through the grant program must be documented as completely as possible using tDAR’s web-based resource entry forms.

 Applicants will be notified of the decisions by November 1st.
 Successful applicants will be able to access a voucher in tDAR for the grant amount.